department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11/yellow-ribbon-program.md

  - You qualify for the maximum benefit rate under the Post-9/11 GI Bill, **and**
  - Your school takes part in the Yellow Ribbon Program and has confirmed your enrollment with us.

-You may get this benefit if:
- - You’re the dependent of a Veteran who qualifies for a Transfer of Entitlement (TOE) for the Post-9/11 GI Bill.
+You may be able to get this benefit if you’re the dependent of a Veteran who qualifies for a Transfer of Entitlement (TOE) for the Post-9/11 GI Bill.
 [Find out about transferring Post-9/11 GI Bill benefits](/education/gi-bill/transfer/).

 [See the list of schools that offer the Yellow Ribbon Program](http://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2015.asp).